5T33Z0/Clover-Crate/OC2Clover/README.md

 [52 | EB | 67 | 2E] - [AC | F2] - [EC | 5A]</br>
 [2E | 67 | EB | 52] - [F2 | AC] - [5A | EC]

-If you shift the pairs of diguts from right to left, they are identical.
+If you shift the pairs of digits from right to left, they are identical.
 So there's some sort of Endianness change going on somewhere in Clover.
 To resolve this. simple simply use the "wrong" System-ID in your Clover Config.
-It will get reversed again after rebootingso that it's correct again.
+It will get reversed again after rebooting so that it's correct again.

 ### SMBIOS Data Import/Export with OCAT
 Besides manually copying over SMBIOS data from your OpenCore to your Clover config and vice versa, you could use [**OpenCore Auxiliary Tools**](https://github.com/ic005k/OCAuxiliaryTools/releases) instead, which has a built-in import/export function to import SMBIOS Data from Clover as well as exporting function SMBIOS data into a Clover config: